 This prospectus is part of a registration statement on Form F-1 filed with the SEC by YS Biopharma.
 The Selling Securityholders named in this prospectus may, from time to time, sell the securities described in this prospectus in one or more offerings.
 This prospectus includes important information about us, the securities being offered by the Selling Securityholders and other information you should know before investing.
-Any prospectus supplement may also add, update, or change information in this prospectus supplement, you should rely on the information contained in that particular prospectus supplement.
+Any prospectus supplement may also add, update, or change information in this prospectus.
+If there is any inconsistency between the information contained in this prospectus and any prospectus supplement, you should rely on the information contained in that particular prospectus supplement.
 This prospectus does not contain all of the information provided in the registration statement that we filed with the SEC.
 You should read this prospectus together with the additional information about us described in the section below entitled "Where You Can Find More Information."
 You should rely only on information contained in this prospectus.
 We have not, and the Selling Securityholders have not, authorized anyone to provide you with information different from that contained in this prospectus.
 The information contained in this prospectus is accurate only as of the date on the front cover of the prospectus.
-You should not assume that the information contained in this prospectus.
+You should not assume that the information contained in this prospectus is accurate as of any other date.